scottc11/VCO-Controller/README.md

 - Start Every channel in the middle octave
 - In quantizer mode, limit channel to selected octaves. touching an octave will either add or remove from available mappings
 - Clock multiplier / divider per channel
-- replace reset button with loop clear/delete, and create new gesture for reset
 - Should REC being held down mean loop can be over-dubbed?
 - FREEZE should contrinue loop sequence, but only at a pre-set number of steps - creating loop "windows".
 In other words, freeze actually just cuts the current loop by certain divisions ie. 8 step loop cus down to 4, then 2, then 1 etc.